Asqatasun/Asqatasun/documentation/en/20_User_doc/userdoc-06-assisted-audit.md

 ![](Images/screenshot_20150310_ASQATASUN_ASSISTED_AUDIT_step_E_Results_Passed_added.png)

-You can also note the apparition of the score (see [Asqatasun Accessibility metric](userdoc-08-score-asqatasun-meter) for the detail of the formula). @@@TODO fix URL
+You can also note the apparition of the score (see [Asqatasun Accessibility metric](userdoc-08-score-asqatasun-meter.md) for the detail of the formula). @@@TODO fix URL

 ## 4. Add human results

 For all the remaining *Not Tested* tests, you can define humanly the result.

-To speed up you work you may want to treat a given theme, or leverage the Pre-Qualified results.
-Those ones are results for which Asqatasun does not have enought clues to state a definitive results, but can bring information that may help the auditor.
+To speed up your work, you may want to treat a given theme, or leverage the Pre-Qualified results.
+Those ones are results for which Asqatasun does not have enough clues to state a definitive result, but can bring information that may help the auditor.

 For each remaining tests you have to choose a definitive result (Passed, Failed or Not Applicable).